OriginProtocol/origin/mobile/README.md

 - Xcode Command Line Tools: `xcode-select --install`

-- Intall CocoaPods: `sudo gem install cocoapods`
+- Install CocoaPods: `sudo gem install cocoapods`

+- (!)
+For the project to load with cocoa pods dependancies be sure to open the `OriginCatcher.xcworkspace` file instead of `OriginCatcher.xcodeproj`

 #### Android Development